 - Notify parent/guardian when daily prescription medication needs to be refilled.
 A note will be sent home with the student.

 - Maintain immunization records as required by Georgia law and enforce penalties for non-compliance as allowed by Georgia law.

-- Conduct head checks for lice and/or nits as deemed necessary by school administration or upon student’s request and notify parent/guardian if student pick-up and home treatment is required; and determine upon follow-up evaluation if student may return to school.
+- Conduct head checks for lice and/or nits as deemed necessary by school administration or upon student’s request and notify parent/guardian if student pick-up and home treatment are required; and determine upon follow-up evaluation if the student may return to school.